indancisive/InvestED/README.md

 ## What we built it with:

-python, sqlite, Goldman Sachs Marquee API, django, javascript, html5, uikit
+Python, SQLite, Goldman Sachs Marquee API, Django, Javascript, HTML5, UIKit